Nexmo/nexmo-developer/_tabbed/getting-started/make-phone-call/ios.md

 source: '_tutorials_tabbed_content/client-sdk/get-started/in-app-voice/outbound-pstn-ios/call-delegate'
 ```

-The `statusChanged:` method notifies on changes that happens to members on the call.
+The `call(_:didUpdate:with:)` method notifies on changes that happens to members on the call.

 ## Hangup a call